15minutOdmora/RedditAnalysis/README.md

 - about url: You can leave this blank
 - redirect url: http://localhost:8080

-That gives you your app's client ID and apps client secret number which are used when you create a reddit instance, as showed in the below example:
+That gives you your app's client ID and apps client secret number which are used when you create a reddit instance, as shown in the example below:

 ```
 import praw